fivetran/great_expectations/docs/docusaurus/docs/cloud/schedules/manage_schedules.md

 3. Click the **Expectations** tab and then select the Expectation Suite you'd like to apply a schedule to.

 4. Ensure you have an Expectation in the Expectation Suite.
-Unpause the schedule for the Expectation Suite using the toggle in the Scheduling component.

 5. To edit the default schedule, click the edit icon in the Scheduling component.